-The Masking Function accepts multiple replacement rules and multiple fields to apply them to.
+The Mask Function accepts multiple replacement rules, and accepts multiple fields to apply them to.

 Match Regex is a JS regex pattern that describes the content to be replaced.
 It can optionally contain matching groups.
 By default, it will stop after the first match, but using /g will make the Function replace all matches.